The <groups> element (required)

 (optional)

-Valid values: attack means a sample is played when the note on message is received. release means the sample is played when the note off message is received (aka a release trigger). first means that the sample will only be played if no other notes are playing. legato means that the sample will only be played if some other notes are already playing.
+Valid values: attack means a sample is played when the note on message is received. release means the sample is played when the note off message is received (aka a release trigger). first means that the sample will only be played if no other notes are playing. legato means that the sample will only be played if some other notes are already playing. continuous means that the sample will always play.
 This can also be set at the <group> level.
 Default: attack.

 tags